CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 ### 2 11 Unsafe configurations

-In the default configuration of OT components, security measures are not always enabled, which makes it much easier for unauthorized access.
+In the default configuration of OT components, security measures are not always enabled, which makes unauthorized access much easier.
 Operating insecurely configured components can also threaten the security of other components of the environment, such as when credentials can be retrieved or trusted by other systems.

 Examples of insecure configurations include the use of standard passwords, the use of system administration plaintext protocols, the operation of unneeded services, unsecured interfaces, such as: USB or Firewire ports, or disabled security features.